Aaron-Hsieh-0129/VVMex/docs/user-guides/configuration.md

 | *required* | The key must be present.
 The run stops at startup with `Configuration error: Key '<path>' not found.` |
 | a value | The key is optional and this is what the code uses when it is absent. |

-Three things about how the file is parsed are worth knowing before you edit one:
+Four things about how the file is parsed are worth knowing before you edit one:

 - **Keys are looked up by dotted path, not validated as a schema.** A key the model does not know is simply never read.
 - **A misspelled optional key is therefore silent.** `"enable_p3"` written as `"enable_P3"` leaves P3 off and prints no warning.
 When a setting appears to have no effect, check the spelling and nesting against this page first.